michaelhodel/adversarial-training-with-lots/README.md

-This repository contains the code for my bachelor's thesis **Adversarial training with Layerwise Origin-Target Synthesis**.
+This repository contains the code for my bachelor's thesis **Adversarial Training with Layerwise Origin-Target Synthesis**.